 - The right to data portability: which allows individuals to move, copy or transfer personal data easily between one IT environment to another in a secure and safe manner;

-- The right to object: individuals have the right to object to processing on grounds relating to his or her particular situation unless there are compelling legitimate grounds for processing.
+- The right to object to processing on grounds relating to your particular situation unless there are compelling legitimate grounds for processing;

 - Rights relating to automated decision making and profiling: the GDPR provides safeguards for individuals against the risk of a decision being taken without human intervention.

 Breach of your rights as a data subject under the GDPR can have severe and lasting consequences.